Snowdenstyll/blog/README.md

 ## Overview
 Trying out Ruby on Rails.<br/>
-This is a basic Ruby on Rails application that follows the guide from the official [Rails Getting Started](https://guides.rubyonrails.org/getting_started.html) documentation.
+This is a basic Ruby on Rails application that follows the guide from the official [Rails Getting Started](https://guides.rubyonrails.org/getting_started.html) documentation.<br/>
+`If you are using Windows, you have to pass the scripts under the bin folder directly to the Ruby interpreter e.g. ruby bin\rails server.`

 ## Getting Started
 Clone the repository: